Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

-The \BL~breaking part of $W$ is precisely the superpotential of F-term hybrid inflation (FHI).
-It was widely believed that FHI could not account for the correct scalar spectral index of the CMB power spectrum but the analyses in \cite{BasteroGil:2006cm,Rehman:2009nq,Nakayama:2010xf,Buchmuller:2014epa} showed that FHI is viable once the effect of supersymmetry (SUSY) breaking on the inflaton potential is taken into account.
-The parameter range consistent with leptogenesis, inflation and neutralino DM, produced in gravitino decays, has been analyzed in \cite{Buchmuller:2019gfy}.
+The $B-L$ breaking part of $W$ is precisely the superpotential of $F$-term hybrid inflation (FHI).
+It was widely believed that FHI could not account for the correct scalar spectral index of the CMB power spectrum but the analyses given by \citet*{BasteroGil:2006cm}, \citet*{Nakayama:2010xf}, \citet*{Rehman:2009nq}, and \citet{Buchmuller:2014epa} showed that FHI is viable once the effect of supersymmetry (SUSY) breaking on the inflaton potential is taken into account.
+The parameter range consistent with leptogenesis, inflation, and neutralino dark matter (DM), produced in gravitino decays, was analyzed by \citet{Buchmuller:2019gfy}.
 The result is shown in Fig.~\ref{fig:overlay}.
-For given values of $\widetilde{m}_1$ and the gravitino mass $m_{3/2}$, successful hybrid inflation selects a point in the $v_{B-L}$\,--\,$T_\text{rh}$ plane.
+For given values of $\widetilde{m}_1$ and the gravitino mass $m_{3/2}$, successful hybrid inflation selects a point in the $v_{B-L}$-$T_\text{rh}$ plane.
 The gray shading in Fig.~\ref{fig:overlay} indicates the region where leptogenesis falls short of explaining the observed baryon asymmetry.
-Gravitino masses of $\mathcal{O}\left(1\right)\,\textrm{TeV}$ or larger point to a neutralino LSP, which is produced thermally as well as nonthermally in gravitino decays~\cite{Buchmuller:2012bt}.
-Gravitinos are in turn generated in decays of the \BL~Higgs field as well as from the thermal bath (for a discussion and references, see~\cite{Jeong:2012en}).
-Taking into account that gravitinos must decay early enough to preserve big bang nucleosynthesis~\cite{Kawasaki:2017bqm}, as well as the LEP bound on charginos $m_\text{LSP} \gtrsim 100$~GeV~\cite{Tanabashi:2018oca}, a higgsino or wino LSP can account for the observed DM relic density in the green-shaded region of Fig.~\ref{fig:overlay}.
+Gravitino masses of $\mathcal{O}\left(1\right)\,\textrm{TeV}$ or larger point to a neutralino LSP that is produced thermally as well as nonthermally in gravitino decays \citep*{Buchmuller:2012bt}.
+Gravitinos are in turn generated in decays of the $B-L$ Higgs field as well as from the thermal bath; for a discussion and references, see \citet*{Jeong:2012en}.
+Taking into account the fact that gravitinos must decay early enough to preserve big bang nucleosynthesis~\cite{Kawasaki:2017bqm}, as well as the LEP bound on charginos $m_\text{LSP} \gtrsim 100$~GeV~\cite{Tanabashi:2018oca}, a Higgsino or wino LSP can account for the observed DM relic density in the green-shaded region of Fig.~\ref{fig:overlay}.
 It is highly nontrivial that neutralino DM and leptogenesis can be successfully realized in the same parameter region.
-In summary, the viable parameter region of the described model is given by $v_{B-L} \simeq 3.0\cdots5.8\times10^{15}\,\textrm{GeV}$ and $m_{3/2} \simeq 10\,\textrm{TeV}\cdots10\,\textrm{PeV}$.
+In summary, the viable parameter region of the described model is given by $v_{B-L} \simeq (3.0$ -- $5.8)\times10^{15}\,\textrm{GeV}$ and $m_{3/2} \simeq 10\,\textrm{TeV}$ -- $10\,\textrm{PeV}$.